hapijs/good/API.md

 **Shutdown**

 1. When "onPostStop" is emitted from the hapi server, the shutdown sequence starts.
 2. `null` is pushed through each reporter pipeline.
 Any synchronous teardown can happen on stream instances in "end" or "finish" events.
 See [Node stream](https://nodejs.org/api/stream.html) for more information about end-of-stream events.
-The callback signaling to hapi that our logic is done executing will happen on the next tick Node tick.
+The callback signaling to hapi that our logic is done executing will happen on the next tick.

 ## Event Types